FrancisVila/MFT_convert/content/en/docs/TransferCFT/cft_intro_install/unix_install_start_here/Run_first_time_ux/_index.md

 ## Set the environment

-After installing {{< TransferCFT/componentshortname  >}}
+After installing Transfer CFT{{< TransferCFT/componentshortname  >}}
-, but before starting {{< TransferCFT/componentshortname  >}} you should:
+, but before starting Transfer CFT{{< TransferCFT/componentshortname  >}} you should:

-- Execute the `profile` in the {{< TransferCFT/componentshortname >}} runtime directory to define environment variables.
-Run: `‘. ./profile’`
+- Execute the profile in the Transfer CFT{{< TransferCFT/componentshortname >}} runtime directory to define environment variables.
+Run: ‘. ./profile’
 - Create a new set of Transfer
-    CFT working files, parameters, partners, catalog, communication file, logs, use the sample configuration files cft-tcp.conf and cft-tcp-part.conf in the `runtime/conf `directory.
+    CFT working files, parameters, partners, catalog, communication file, logs, use the sample configuration files cft-tcp.conf and cft-tcp-part.conf in the runtime/conf directory.
 You can configure these during the product installation, or manually after installation.
-- Use `cftinit <configuration_file>` > and/or `cftupdate` to interpret the parameter and
+- Use cftinit &lt;configuration\_file> > and/or cftupdate to interpret the parameter and
     partner files.
     ```
     cftinit conf/cft-tcp.conf